Star Trek: Post-Roddenberry television era (1991–2005)

-Following Star Trek: The Motion Picture, Roddenberry's role was changed from producer to creative consultant with minimal input to the films while being heavily involved with the creation of The Next Generation.
+Following Star Trek: The Motion Picture, Roddenberry's role was changed from producer to creative consultant, with minimal input to the films, while being heavily involved with the creation of The Next Generation.
 Roddenberry died on October 24, 1991, giving executive producer Rick Berman control of the franchise.
 Star Trek had become known to those within Paramount as "the franchise", because of its great success and recurring role as a tent pole for the studio when other projects failed.
 The Next Generation had the highest ratings of any Star Trek series and became the most syndicated show during the last years of its original seven-season run.
 In response to the Next Generation's success, Paramount released a spin-off series, Deep Space Nine, in 1993.
 While never as popular as the Next Generation, the series had sufficient ratings for it to last seven seasons.

 In January 1995, a few months after the Next Generation ended, Paramount released a fourth television series, Voyager.
 Star Trek production reached a peak in the mid-1990s with Deep Space Nine and Voyager airing concurrently and three of the four Next Generation-based feature films released in 1994, 1996, and 1998.
 By 1998, Star Trek was Paramount's most important property and the profits of "the franchise" funded a significant portion of the studio's operations.
-Voyager became the flagship show of the new United Paramount Network (UPN) and thus the first major network Star Trek series since the original.

-After Voyager ended, UPN produced Enterprise, a prequel series.
+Voyager became the flagship show of the new United Paramount Network (UPN) and thus the first major network Star Trek series since the original.After Voyager ended, UPN produced Enterprise, a prequel series.
 Enterprise did not enjoy the high ratings of its predecessors and UPN threatened to cancel it after the series' third season.
 Fans launched a campaign reminiscent of the one that saved the third season of the Original Series.
 Paramount renewed Enterprise for a fourth season, but moved it to the Friday night death slot.
-Like the Original Series, Enterprise's ratings dropped during this time slot, and UPN cancelled Enterprise at the end of its fourth season.
+Like the Original Series, Enterprise's ratings dropped during this time slot, and UPN canceled Enterprise at the end of its fourth season.
 Enterprise aired its final episode on May 13, 2005.
 A fan group, "Save Enterprise", attempted to save the series and tried to raise $30 million to privately finance a fifth season of Enterprise.
 Though the effort garnered considerable press, the fan drive failed to save the series.
 The cancellation of Enterprise ended an eighteen-year continuous production run of Star Trek programming on television.
 The poor box office performance in 2002 of the film Nemesis cast an uncertain light upon the future of the franchise.
 Paramount relieved Berman, the franchise producer, of control of Star Trek.